top of page

 ABOUT

-Founder of IndoMysitc Ajit is born in India and has been practicing traditional Yoga for past 23 years.
-His vision is to spread real Yogic lifestyle.
+Founder of IndoMystic, Ajit was born in India and has been practicing traditional Yoga for the past 33 years.
+His vision is to spread a genuine Yogic lifestyle.

-A Yogi is not someone who is very fit or can bend their back to their tows.
-Its about connecting to the real self spirit and nurture it till it becomes capable of Samadhi which is the eternal medtative state.
+A Yogi is not merely someone who is very fit or can bend their back to their toes.
+It's about connecting to the true self and nurturing the spirit until it becomes capable of Samadhi, which is the eternal meditative state.

-Its The ultimate goal of Yoga is moksha (liberation), although the exact definition of what form this takes depends on the philosophical or theological system with which it is conjugated.
+The ultimate goal of Yoga is moksha (liberation), although the exact definition of what form this takes depends on the philosophical or theological system with which it is associated.

 Yoga has five principal meanings:

-2. Yoga, as techniques of controlling the body and the mind;
+2. Yoga, as a technique for controlling the body and the mind;

-3. Yoga, as a name of one of the schools or systems of philosophy (darśana);
+3. Yoga, as the name of one of the schools or systems of philosophy (darśana);

-4. Yoga, in connection with other words, such as "hatha-, mantra-, and laya-," referring to traditions specialising in particular techniques of yoga;
+4. Yoga, in connection with other words, such as "h-, mantra-, and laya-," referring to traditions specialising in particular techniques of yoga;

-5. Yoga, as the goal of Yoga practice."
+5. Yoga is the goal of Yoga practice.

 bottom of page